rsnpj/notes-site/notes/Year_1/Computational_Thinking/Error_Correcting_Codes/Decoding_Hamming_Codes.md

 c=mG=(1,0,0,0,0,1,1)
 $$

-During transmission on the channel, the sixth bit is flipped, the reciever then obtains
+During transmission on the channel, the sixth bit is flipped, the receiver then obtains

 $$
 v=(1,0,0,0,0,0,1)